SuperShrew/CPU/README.md

+NOTICE: this has been discontinued and restarted in a different repository. if you want to use this then use the latest one on the beta branch

 HOW TO USE:

 at the start of your code file use a ! and a number to define the time it takes in seconds to do part of a cycle (this is not necassary and is automatically set to 1)